Lesson: 5

 The three kinds of servants in China were yearlongs, short-timers, and busy-monthers.
 This indicates class boundaries prevalent in the contemporary Chinese society.c.
 What makes the narrator nostalgic?
 What did he do with Runtu in the teenage?

-When the narrator’s mother tells him not to forget to meet his childhood friend, Runtu as he always asks him and wants to see him, this makes him nostalgic.
-In the teenage, the narrator with Runtu trapped birds, collected shells at the seashore, defending watermelons from badgers, hedgehogs and unidentified wild animals, and caught fish.d.
+When the narrator’s mother tells him not to forget to meet his childhood friend, Runtu, as he always asks about him and wants to see him, this makes him nostalgic.
+In his childhood (around age 10-12), the narrator with Runtu trapped birds using baskets, collected shells at the seashore, and guarded watermelons from zha and other wild animals.d.
 How did Runtu hunt a Zha in his young age?

 In his young age, Runtu hunted a Zha with his pitchfork when it bit the watermelons.e.
 How does the narrator make a humorous picture of Mrs. Yang?

-Mrs. Yang who used to sit nearly all day long in the bean curd shop across the road.
-Everybody used to call her Bean curd Beauty.
-She used to powder herself.
-Neither her cheekbones were high nor her lips were thin.
-In this way, the narrator makes a humorous picture of Mrs. Yang.f.
+Mrs. Yang, who used to sit nearly all day long in the beancurd shop across the road, was called Beancurd Beauty by everyone.
+She used to powder her face, with her cheekbones not high and her lips not thin back then, but now she stands like a pair of compasses on bound feet, laughing with disdain, which the narrator finds humorous.f.
 According to the narrator, what were different factors that made Runtu a poor man throughout his life?

 According to the narrator, too many children, famine, harsh taxes, soldiers, bandits, officials, and gentry folk were the different factors that made Runtu a poor man throughout his life.g.
 How does the narrator help Runtu before leaving the old home?

-Before leaving the old home, the narrator helps Runtu offering him all the things they were not going to take away, letting him choose for himself.
-He picks out a number of things: two long tables, four chairs, an incense burner and candlesticks, and one balance.
+Before leaving the old home, the narrator helps Runtu by offering him all the things they were not going to take away, letting him choose for himself.
+He picks out two long tables, a set of chairs, an incense burner, candlesticks, and one balance.
 He also asks for all the ashes from the stove.h.
 How does the author differentiate two kinds of idols?

 a.
 While reading the friendship between the narrator and Runtu, Hindu readers remember the friendship between Krishna and Sudama.
 Which particular description reminds you of the mythological example?